2018's 10 Best

 L-Glutamine may interact with some drugs you might be taking.
 So if you are using any medications it might be a good idea to consult a doctor about the effects of L-glutamine supplementation.
 Also, if you are taking a medication that is designed to decrease blood ammonia levels (like lactulose) or that is part of a chemotherapy treatment regimen, consult your doctor prior to supplementation with glutamine.

 What Should I Look For In My Supplement?

-Our top 10 list of L-Glutamine supplements is organized to reflect what you most value in your supplements.
+Our top 10 list of L-glutamine supplements is organized to reflect what you most value in your supplements.
 First and foremost is quality.
-All ten of our top ten supplements meet high standards of quality and come from brands with a proven record in excellence and purity.
+All of our top ten supplements meet high standards of quality and come from brands with a proven record in excellence and purity.
 Another important factor in deciding the top ten was cost.
-You don’t have to pay through the nose to get a high quality supplement.
-In addition, all the companies represented on our top ten list have stellar records with customer service and prompt shipping to ensure that your supplement experience is enjoyable from the first click to your final pill.
+You don’t have to pay through the nose to get a high-quality L-glutamine supplement.
+In addition, all the companies represented on our list have stellar records with customer service and prompt shipping.
+This ensures that your supplement experience is enjoyable from the first click to your final dose.

 - Bergstrom J, et al. http://jap.physiology.org/content/36/6/693 Intracellular Free Amino Acid Concentration in Human Muscle Tissue.
 Journal of Applied Physiology.
 36:6.
 (1974): 693-697.